 Meet Your French Aromatherapy: Foundations of Aromatic Medicine Instructor

 Jade Shutes holds a Diploma in Holistic Aromatherapy, Holistic Massage, Anatomy and Physiology, and Reflexology from the Raworth College of Natural Medicine in Dorking, UK, and a Diploma in Aromatherapy from the International Therapist Examining board (ITEC).
-Today she is the co-visionary and co-director of education for the New York Institute of Aromatic Studies.
+She is the founder and visionary for the School for Aromatic Studies.

 Wow, this class was incredibly in depth and has given me the knowledge and confidence to use essential oils medicinally including internal use.
 I have learned that we needn't fear the "controversial" use of essential oils; we need instead to arm ourselves with knowledge.
 With the caliber of teaching I have seen in the French Aromatherapy course, I know the other courses will be worth every penny!
 Thank you for providing outstanding aromatherapy education.